 There’s also the Progressive Voters Guide maintained by Fuse Washington.

-NPI has taken positions on the following statewide ballot measures in Washington, Oregon, and Idaho (we do not endorse candidates for office).
+NPI has taken positions on the following statewide ballot measures in Washington (we do not endorse or oppose candidates for office).

 Legitimate statewide ballot measures